riedelcastro/ucleed/README.md

 You also need to configure a few directory locations.
 Copy the example in `src/main/resources/props/example.prop` and modify as needed.

+## Setting up the syntactic parser

+ucleed uses the [reranking parser](https://bitbucket.org/bllip/bllip-parser/src) by David McClosky, in combination with his [Improved self-trained biomedical parsing model](http://nlp.stanford.edu/~mcclosky/biomedical.html).
+In the configuration file, set `rerankparser` to the main directory of the parser, and `biomodel` to the directory of the biomedical parsing model.

 # Preprocessing

 Before we train, we need to go through two preprocessing steps that prepare the data.